 Overall, Seattle’s arts scene mirrors its inhabitants.
 For every traditionalist, there’s a non-traditionalist; for every serious piece of art, there’s something to make you laugh.
 What inspires us?
 Some say it’s the coffee culture.
 Others say it’s the weather.
 It could just be that Seattle is the cultural center of the Northwest, and its citizens are happy to celebrate.
 Whatever it is, there’s no doubt that things are fun and a little quirky, too.

 Seattle’s lively theatre scene is second to none.
-Catch a bold new premiere or an inventive interpretation of the classics at Seattle Repertory Theatre, ACT or Book-It.
-Be dazzled by a blockbuster Broadway show at the historic Paramount or 5th Avenue Theatre.
+Catch a bold new premiere or an inventive interpretation of the classics at Seattle Rep, ACT or Book-It.
+Be dazzled by a blockbuster Broadway show at the historic Paramount Theatre or 5th Avenue Theatre.
 Or dive in to Seattle’s longest running improv theatre at Unexpected Productions.

 Pacific Northwest Ballet is widely recognized as one of the country’s premiere regional dance companies.
 Founded in 1972, it is now delighting audiences under the artistic leadership of Peter Boal, a well-regarded former dancer with a distinguished 22 year career with the New York City Ballet.
 The sheer brilliance of the choreographers and dancers will captivate you.
 Under the leadership of Artistic Director and Tony-nominated choreographer Donald Byrd, Spectrum Dance Theatre produces acclaimed and ambitious works in contemporary dance.
 If you want to put on your own dancing shoes, don’t miss the Century Ballroom.
 With its elegantly draped balconies and glossy wood floors, it sets the mood to swing or salsa, and for those of us with two left feet, lessons are usually offered before the dance.
 You can usually find top international and national companies performing at The Paramount Theatre, On the Boards or the Meany Center for the Performing Arts, or catch our up-and-coming artists at Cornish College of the Arts.